Doing Business in South Africa

 - Via Trans-Kalahari Corridor: Gauteng, Johannesburg, and Pretoria

-The Port of Maputo (Mozambique) is located to 120 km of the frontier.
-Access to Limpopo, Gauteng, and Mpumalanga (Maputo Development Corridor), Johannesburg,
+The Port of Maputo (Mozambique) is located to 120 kilometres of the frontier.
+Access to Limpopo, Gauteng, and Mpumalanga (Maputo Development Corridor), Johannesburg, and Pretoria.

 Business in Durban (South Africa)